rubocop/ruby-style-guide/README.md

 * Use UTF-8 as the source file encoding.
 * Use two-space indent, no tabs.
-Tabs are represented by a different amount of spaces on various operating systems (and their presentation can be manually configured as well) which usually results in code that looks different than indented in some people's editors.
+Tabs are represented by a different number of spaces on various operating systems (and their presentation can be manually configured as well) which usually results in code that looks different than indented in some people's editors.
 * Use Unix-style line endings.
 (Linux/OSX users are covered by default,